-Users are responsible for using Box at Penn State securely to store, collaborate or share restricted data, such as Protected Health Information (PHI).
+Users are responsible in their use of Box at Penn State to securely store, collaborate or share High information, such as Protected Health Information (PHI).
 PHI is subject to federal and state laws, such as the Health Insurance Portability and Accountability Act (HIPAA), that require you to exercise special care.
-Meeting the requirements below will help you store and share PHI data safely in Box at Penn State and will reduce the risk of costly fines and penalties to yourself and your unit.
+Meeting the requirements below will help you store and share PHI and any other High information safely in Box at Penn State and will reduce the risk of costly fines and penalties to yourself and your unit.

 For a more detailed discussion of storing PHI in Box at Penn State, please visit this page.

 Hershey Medical Center users should refer to this page.

 |All users who login to Box will require Two Factor Authentication (2FA) .||The security of information for academic, research, and administrative activities is important.
 The Two-Factor Authentication (2FA) service provides application owners with higher assurance that only authorized users can gain access to critical information, systems, and services.
 2FA is part of a two-level authentication process.
 The first level (something you know) is the verification of the Penn State AccessID and password.
 The second level (something you have) is a randomly generated passcode provided by the Penn State 2FA service||Details on Penn State's 2FA program can be found here: http://identity.psu.edu/services/authentication-services/two-factor/|

 |Special Box Non-Person Accounts configured to store High information (Level 3) are available to Penn State users.
 High information must be stored in these types of accounts.||These Box accounts will:|